albumprinter/infra-terraform-modules/modules/aws/codebuild_project/README.md

 - **cloudwatch_log_group**: contains all attributes available in Terraform for CloudWatch Log Group resources
 - **codebuild_project**: contains all attributes available in Terraform for CodeBuild Project resources
-- **tiam_role**: contains all attributes available in Terraform for IAM Role resources
+- **iam_role**: contains all attributes available in Terraform for IAM Role resources